 6) Not Tightening the Cap on Your Bottles of Liquids and Putting them in a Waterproof Case

 It’s not just enough to ensure that the cap is on tight, you also need to ensure that it’s in a waterproof case.
-I don’t know whether it’s due to pressure or what happens, but there have been times where I’ve sworn the cap on my conditioner or shampoo was on tight…only to find it otherwise upon arrival.
+I don’t know whether it’s due to pressure or what happens, but there have been times when I’ve sworn the cap on my conditioner or shampoo was on tight…only to find it otherwise upon arrival.

-Pack toothpaste with a screw-cap rather than a flip-cap.
+Pack toothpaste with a screw cap rather than a flip cap.
 I’ve had really bad luck with flip-caps coming open.
 Then, put everything in a sealed bag, or a waterproof case.

 Related Reading: How To Score a Cheap Flight in Minutes

 7) Not Double Checking the Name of Where You’re Going

 This sounds obvious but hears me out.
 Many years ago, I made an impromptu trip from Annapolis Maryland to see Frank Lloyd Wright’s famous Falling Water house.
 I googled the name of the town and figured that I’d ask the Information Office for more specific instructions once I arrived.

 I didn’t have data on my phone or a navigation system in my car and made my way with a good old-fashioned map.
 When 5 hours later I arrived at the Information Office and asked for specific directions on how to get to Falling Water, I was met with a very quizzical look.

 I was in the wrong place, but one that had a similar name to where I was going, and had to drive like a madwoman to the correct place.
 But it was now closed and I missed seeing this incredible piece of architecture.
 I curse myself to this day!